This hearty and flavorful Leftover Turkey Stew with Butternut Squash recipe is a great way to use turkey remaining after a holiday feast!

 - Add turkey and simmer: After the veggies have been simmering for about 10 minutes, stir in the turkey and peas.
 Let the stew simmer uncovered at least 30 more minutes until the veggies are good and tender.
 Stir occasionally as the stew simmers, and break up a few pieces of the squash as you do to distribute the flavor throughout the liquid.

 - Finish the stew: A full hour of total cooking time is ideal to really let the flavor build up.
+Add any extra cooked vegetables, greens and/or white beans with about 15 minutes left in the cooking time.
 Add salt and pepper to taste, and serve in a bowl along with crusty bread.
 Enjoy!

 Notes